Retirement or Disqualification:

 1. Head to Head Matchups:

-If a tennis match is not completed because of a player retirement or disqualification, all head-t betting wagers will be considered void.
+If a tennis match is not completed because of a player retirement or disqualification, all head-to-head betting wagers will be considered void.
 Such wagers will be cancelled and the monies refunded.

 Example: If we offer Player A vs Player B the match must be completed.
 If the match is not completed, wagers on that line are void.
 The lines would be canceled and refunded in the case of a retirement as well.